Radekhiv: Late modern period

+In the interwar period, Radziechów, as it was known in Polish, was a county seat in the Tarnopol Voivodeship of Poland.
+The town had a Jewish population of about 2,000, about half its residents, before World War II.

+World War II

+Following the invasion of Poland in September 1939, Radziechów was first occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and then re-occupied by the Soviet Union, which eventually annexed it from Poland in 1945.
+The local police chief and five more Polish policemen were murdered by the Russians in the Katyn massacre in 1940.

-The town had a Jewish population of about 2000, about half its residents, before World War II.
-Some were murdered immediately when the town was occupied in June 1941.
-In September 1942, 1400 Jews were sent to Belzec, and more Jews were concentrated in the town's ghetto from elsewhere, and themselves were later sent to Belzec.
+Some Jews were murdered immediately when the town was occupied by Germany in June 1941.
+In September 1942, 1400 Jews were sent to the Belzec extermination camp, and more Jews were concentrated in a newly established ghetto from elsewhere, and themselves were later sent to Belzec.

 During the Second World War, the city's palace was ruined by bombing.
 Its ruins were later demolished by Soviet authorities, with only a greenhouse remaining.
 A district office of the Communist Party was built on the site of the palace in the post-war years.

+Recent history

-In 1972 the city's Catholic church of Saint Anne, which had been previously transferred under control of the Soviet Army, was demolished, and a polyclinic was later constructed on its place.
+In 1972 the city's Catholic church of Saint Anne, which had been previously transferred under control of the Soviet Army, was demolished, and a polyclinic was later constructed in its place.